 The IE program has excellent growth potential in the near term if adequate resources are provided by the University.
-The Department's capacity to add value to the state and nation is also significant.

-Departmental Base Budget Overview Department Mechanical anical Engineering Executive Provost Index 414500 Program 01 Base Budgets : 10-Year % 1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change 797,269 841,267 854,646 923,394 932,238 962,469 1,039,278 1,062,232 1,066,959 1,097,943 1,148,718 44.08%
+De epartmei ntal Base Budget Overview / Department Mechanical Engineering g Executive Provost Index 414500 Program 01 Base Budgets 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 841,267 854,646 923,394 932,238 962,469 1,039,278 1,062,232 1,066,959 1,097,943 1,148,718 1,319,082 56.80%

 The 414500 account includes the Mechanical Engineering (ME) and Mechanical Engineering Technology (MET) programs in the Mechanical & Industrial Engineering Department (M&IE).
 The Department currently offers the B.S. and M.S. degree in ME and the B.S. in MET.
 Students may also obtain the Ph.D. in Engineering with Mechanical Engineering Option.
 No graduate degrees are offered in the MET program.
 The ME program currently serves about 430 undergraduate students and approximately 20 graduate students.
 The Mechanical Engineering Technology program is one of the larger technology programs nation-wide, currently serving around 130 undergraduate students.
-Therefore, the 414500 base budget serves about 5% of the total university student population (given an overall university population of around 12,300 students).
+Therefore, the 414500 base budget serves about 5% of the total university student population.
 The ME and MET programs are fully ABET (Accrediting Board for Engineering and Technology) accredited.
-There are 15 tenure-track faculty members involved in the ME and MET programs including the Department Head (this includes 1 tenure-track faculty vacancy.)
+There are 12 tenure-track faculty members involved in the ME and MET programs including the Department Head.
 Several adjunct faculty members are currently required to support both programs.
 Coupled with the Industrial Engineering program that is also housed in the Department, the M&IE Department is one of the largest departments in the University.

 According to the Delaware study, the M&IE Department is one of the more efficient departments on campus.
-For example, Instructional expenditures per SCH for M&IE are below the MSU average.
+For example, instructional expenditures per SCH for M&IE are below the MSU average.
 Our students continually score above the national average on the national Fundamentals of Engineering examination.
-Current research expenditures in M&IE are approaching \$1M annually.
+Current research expenditures in M&IE Department are approximately \$1M annually.
 The department has continued to provide exceptional service with funding provided, and is well positioned for future research and economic development activities.

 However, both ME and MET are undergoing significant challenges, including faculty change.
-Four professors retired during the last 3 years.
-Other retirements are approaching.
-Three new tenure track faculty members have been hired in ME in addition to a new Department Head, and three new tenure-track faculty members have now been hired in the MET program.
+Four professors retired during the last few years; other retirements are approaching.
+Four new tenure track faculty members have been recently hired in ME, in addition to a new Department Head, and three new tenure-track faculty members have now been hired in the MET program.
 The workload of the retiring faculty was 100% instructional for several years, while the new tenure-track faculty members have been hired with research expectations and a reduced teaching load in order to be successfully tenured.
 Of course, we still have to meet the instructional offerings for our students.
 These changes put the department in a very challenging position, while at the same time presenting great opportunities for future development.

 While our enrollments have increased in the recent past, the associated services required to meet our commitments have also increased but our operations budget has not changed significantly for a number of years.
 Our research expenditures are also increasing and these require additional support as well, particularly in physical space for research laboratories.
+State support for GTAs and equipment is insufficient.